 My husband and I both work full time, have a school age child and pre schooler.
-We rely on a routine to help keep our home running smoothly.
+We rely on routine to help keep our home running smoothly.
 Now that the kids are all getting older, there is so much more to keep track of each day.
-That is why we created this downloadable document.

 Having a clear morning and evening routine helps us to stay on track and make sure all of the important jobs get done.